-The Housing Advisers Programme is designed to support councils by helping them meet their local housing need.
-It aims to be simple, flexible, and locally-led.
+The Housing Advisers Programme was designed to support councils by helping them meet their local housing need.
+It aimed to be simple, flexible, and locally-led.
 Seventeen successful projects received money from the programme to promote, facilitate and enhance their role and capacity to meet their local housing need.

 Strengthening engagement with private landlords to seek their views and understand their perception of supporting young people within the sector and explore models of support for young people in accessing and maintaining shared tenancies.
 The project will also identify what internal system change would be needed to a) build capacity within the end-to-end referral processes to enable the council to support more young people to move into the PRS and b) engage with young people in a more proactive and positive way to break down some of the myths around private renting.

 Partners: All members of the Association of South Essex Local Authorities: Thurrock Council, Brentwood Borough Council, Basildon Borough Council, Castle Point Borough Council, Essex County Council, Rochford District Council, Southend on Sea Borough Council.

 A short programme of collaborative work between the Chief Executives of the South Essex Local Authorities and the Chief Executives of Regional Housing Associations to explore how strategic partnership working between Local Authorities and Housing Associations can enable a sustainable housing delivery programme in South Essex and support economic recovery from COVID-19.

 Developing the capacity of the Voluntary, Community and Faith sectors in Cornwall and developing a Strategic Homelessness Forum that demonstrates leadership, creativity and innovation as part of the approach to prevent and reduce homelessness and complement existing service provision.